UPDATED to reflect extension of 6-months-free offer to Sept. 30, 2020. This review was originally published February 14, 2019.

 The Search Activities section logs any searches that your child performs on Windows, Android or iOS devices.
 It makes a word cloud on the main page of the parental web interface for you to view, and you can look at the granular results in a full list if you want to know more details.

-Norton Family Premier remains one of the strongest offerings in the parental-control market.
+Norton Family remains one of the strongest offerings in the parental-control market.
 While it doesn't boast the largest feature set or the cheapest price, it manages to strike a balance between the two that results in an amazing value for any family with two or more kids to monitor.

-Where Norton Family Premier falls down is in the features for iOS.
+Where Norton Family falls down is in the features for iOS.
 There is now real competition in that space, with Net Nanny delivering near-feature parity between iOS and Android.
-But for households that use primarily use Android and Windows, there is little question that Norton Family Premier remains a top option.
+But for households that use primarily use Android and Windows, there is little question that Norton Family remains a top option.

 Credit: Tom's Guide